 1) You can experience a wide variety of environments

-GVI’s base camp can be found in the coastal town of Puerto Morelos, home to the oldest port community in the Mexican Carribean.
-From here, you’ll have easy access to the beautiful beaches, vast coral reefs and other fascinating marine life along the Riviera Maya (a stretch of Carribean coastline).
+GVI’s base camp can be found in the coastal town of Puerto Morelos, home to the oldest port community in the Mexican Caribbean.
+From here, you’ll have easy access to the beautiful beaches, vast coral reefs and other fascinating marine life along the Riviera Maya (a stretch of Caribbean coastline).

 Beyond base camp, you could spend a day in the desert, clamber your way through a canyon, or frolic through the ferns of a rainforest.
 Mexico has every traveller’s tastes covered when it comes to terrain.

 Travelling around Mexico is easy enough with buses running regularly for short, or long trips; and flights available between cities.

 So there’s no stress when it comes to getting to your next destination.